billhennessy/blog-chunky/content/post/2014/2014-01-29-obama-year-action-figure.markdown

 post_format:
 - Image
 tags:
-- sotu
+- State of the Union
-- state of the union
+- State of the Union
 type: "post"
 ---